polettix/dokku-boot/README.md

 3. Wait for installation to complete, then go to `http://$DOKKU_IP/` and complete the setup of [Dokku][].

+There you go, your personal PaaS is waiting for you at `$DOKKU_IP`!

 # What now?

-We will suppose that your VPS has FQDN `foobar.example.com`.
+We will suppose that your VPS has FQDN `foobar.example.com` (which you somehow set in the DNS).

 In your terminal: